CodeMountainOJ/CodeMountain/Installation.md

 This guide shows how to set up the servers and compile the sandbox for testing or running in local/server.

 ---
 **Warning: None of the servers are ready for what they are actually supposed to do.
 They are being developed.
-This manual will be updated later when the development of the first version is done.**
+This manual will be updated later when the development of the first version is finished.**

 ## Compiling The Sandbox